donfreiday/learnOpenGL/readme.md

 ### 08 - Vertex Arrays

-Vertex arrays allow us to bind vertex buffers with layout data.
+Vertex arrays allow us to tie vertex buffers to layout data; vertex array objects (VAOs) are OpenGL's way of storing that state.
 We were actually using the default VAO from the OpenGL compat profile in earlier lessons; now we will explicitly create one of our own.

 ***

 ### 09 - Abstracting into Classes

-In this lesson we move our code into classes, starting with our macros, error checking, and vertex and index buffers.
+In this lesson we abstract our code into classes to enable code reuse and clarity.
+We will also create a *renderer*; this will allow us to call something like Renderer.Draw(vb, ib, shader, states).
+We start with our macros, error checking, and vertex and index buffers.
+Then we move on to vertex arrays and finally shaders.